 It took me a while to finally make the switch from butcher paper to fabric for bulletin boards but I am SO glad I did!
 Fabric lasts longer–the color is brighter, pen marks or smudges never randomly appear, and because it does not rip/tear, you can easily change displays without the fear of it damaging.
 To apply fabric to a bulletin board, I strongly recommend using a staple gun.
 It is fast and efficient.
 If you pull the fabric tight enough, there is NO NEED to iron out the wrinkles!
 This is easier when someone is helping you, but even if you are on your own, by adding more staples around the border, tightening the edges, you will not need to add an extra step of ironing the fabric first.
 Make sure you pick colors that you really love because the whole point of using fabric is to save you time and money in the long run, and you don’t want to keep switching out the fabric.
 While many people prefer patterns, having solid colors are timeless and can work with any class theme or bulletin board display without worrying about it looking too busy.
 Bulletin boards should never distract or overwhelm students, after all, and you should be aware of sensory overload.
 I bought my fabric at JoAnn’s, which does online price checks and teacher discounts!

 I believe in investing in some good posters for my room.
 I think it is important to have posters that inspire, speak to your own philosophy, and also serve a function.
 Having posters that tell students that they are safe and their identities are valued is critical.
 When a student walks into your room the first day of school, they ask themselves if they belong, particularly students from marginalized and oppressed communities who are often told–directly and indirectly–that they do not belong in the mainstream education culture.
 By validating who they are and having representation in your room, they can start to see themselves in your class and in your curriculum.
 In addition to having posters with inspirational quotes and social justice themes (largely from Red Bubble), I also created my own posters that serve as a function in my classroom.
 Think about some of the reminders you say often.
 For my class, I find myself reminding my students of MLA format and chromebook keyboard shortcuts.
 Because of this, I created my own custom posters for both.
-My district is also shifting towards encouraging Habits of Mind, so I created posters (found in my free ELA drive) to refer to.
+My district is also shifting towards encouraging Habits of Mind and I am required to have them posted in my room, so I created posters (found in my free ELA drive) to refer to.
 I also have a whiteboard calendar that I purchased from Amazon in my class to display upcoming deadlines, school events, and student birthdays!
 This serves as an important function in my room and is helping to support my students executive functioning.
-Be mindful of the placement of your posters, colors, and fonts.
+Be mindful of the placement of your posters, colors, and legible fonts.
 Be intentional with what you put on the walls.

 Thumb-tacks Are Your Best Friend